SreenijaKurra/Sreenija-Kurra-Profile/README.md

 <!--- 🔭 I’m currently aiming to **find a full time job**-->

-- 🌱 I’m working on **AI/ML,n8n automation, Supabase, AWS, SQL and Tableau**
+- 🌱 I’m working on **AI/ML, MCP's, n8n automation, Supabase, AWS, SQL and Tableau**

 - 👯 I’m looking to collaborate on **Data Analytics Projects with Business Use Cases**